-For families approved to move to a new unit within BHA's jurisdiction, BHA will issue a new voucher within 10 business days of BHA's written approval to move.
-BHA may require the family to attend a briefing if the last briefing occurred more than 3 years prior.
+For families approved to move to a new unit within BHA's jurisdiction, BHA will require the family to attend a briefing prior to issuance of a voucher.
 BHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.